sf105/sttp-book/chapters/getting-started/why-software-testing.md

 # Why software testing?

-**Welcome to the first chapter of Software Testing: From Theory to Practice!** In this book, we are going to teach you how to effectively test a software and make sure it works, and how to, as much as possible, automate every step that we can.

-By testing software, we mean that we are gonna explore different techniques to design test cases.
-For example, based on the requirements, based on the source code, analyze boundaries, and etc. And by automation, we mean making sure that a machine can do the tasks that humans would just take too much time to do, or would not be as good as a machine.

-You are gonna see throughout the course that software testing is a very creative activity, and while creativity's fundamental, we are going to study systematic and rigorous ways to derive test cases.
-In addition, this course will be very practical.
-Meaning, whenever we discuss some technique, we are going to apply this technique in several examples.
- You should expect to see a lot of Java code throughout this course.
-And we hope that you can then generalize everything you learn here to test the software that you work in your real life.

-And so why should we think about software testing? **Why should we actually care about software testing?**
+Why should we actually care about software testing?*
+**Because bugs are everywhere**.

-Because bugs are everywhere.
-And you, as a human being, probably faced a few bugs in your life.
-Some of them probably did not affect you that much, but definitely some other bugs really affected your life.
+You, as a person who is probably highly dependent on software technlogies, have definitely encountered a few software bugs in your life.
+Some of them probably did not affect you that much.
+For example, when your Alarm app in your mobile phone crashed and you did not wake up early enough for a meeting with your boss.
+However, some other bugs might have (negatively) affected your life.
+Societies all over the world have faced critical issues due to software bugs, from medical devices that do not work properly and harm patients to electric power plants who completely shut down.

+And, while those software systems we gave as examples might seem far out from most developers daily job, it is impressively easy to make mistakes even in less critical/complex software systems.

-So just to give an impression of how easy doing mistakes is, let's start with a requirement.
+To illustrate how hard it is to spot bugs, let's start with a requirement:

+> **Requirement**: The min-max
+>
-Let's suppose we have this customer and this person wants a software that given a list of numbers, should return the smallest and the largest number in this list.
+> Implement a program that, given a list of numbers (integers), the program returns
+> the smallest and the largest numbers in this list.

-This looks like a very simple program to do.
-Let's get our hands dirty and implement it in Java:
+This looks like a very simple program to do; maybe even an exercise of an Introduction to Programming course.

+A first implementation in Java could be as follows:

 ```java
 public class NumFinder {